HealthCare.gov

 Finding 2

-Complex information overwhelmed users.
-Users were confused by the status of tasks.
+Users were confused by the status of tasks and by complex information or tasks.

 Finding 3